 Both of these options of course have shortcomings.

-Website localization services, those that modify content to feel natural to local audiences, are rarely free.
+Website translation and localization services, those that modify content to feel natural to local audiences, are rarely free.
 This is due to the fact that human translation is required for localization as machines are not yet good enough to make text feel natural to local audiences.

 Machine translation has quality issues.
 Oftentimes, machine translation will not recognize nouns.
 It will also fail in nuances of recognizing the meaning of your content.
 Machine translation tends to work better for some languages (those for which the provider of machine translation has a good corpus) and worse for others.